juanpc2018/Open-internet/README.md

 but at night requires battery, and battery dont last long used in deep cycles, requires constant maintenance, LiPo is expensive,
-The ideal would be Super Capacitors, to avoid constant maintenance. but requires a large amount, and are very expensive.
+The ideal would be Super Capacitors to avoid constant maintenance. but requires a large amount, and are very expensive.

-all inside a sealed double laeyr case, IP68 or better.
+all inside a sealed double layer case, IP68 or better.
-Like those Plastic cases from SKB and similar. white color to avoid melting with sun light and overheating the electronic components.
+Like those Molded Plastic cases from SKB and similar. white color to avoid melting with sun light and overheating the electronic components.